migopp/fssh/README.md

 `fssh -h` for help (there's not a lot, it's pretty simple).

-# UTCS Credentials
+# On `fssh-setup`

 Part of SSH is entering your UTCS username and SSH passkey—fssh cannot bypass this, as it sadly is not magic.
 As such, to fully utilize fssh, [the script needs access to this information somehow](https://github.com/migopp/fssh/blob/main/src/fssh/__main__.py).

-I have implemented this through a setup script that logs this information to your respective shell profile (where you keep your API keys and such).
-This information is recorded [_solely_](https://github.com/migopp/fssh/blob/main/src/fssh/setup.py) on your local machine.
+This is implemented through a setup script that logs your credentials to your respective shell profile (where you keep your API keys and such).
+As such, the information is recorded on a safe place on your local machine.

-Still worried?
-You can bypass the passphrase component in `fssh-setup`: doing so will net you the `fssh -p` functionality when you call `fssh` by default.
-You will still need to give your username, but that's public information anyhow.
+Without interacting with `fssh-setup`, the script cannot provide you any more information than the optimal host name.

-# Terminal Usage
+# Terminal Choice

 The full `fssh` functionality works great for most terminals.
 Not so much for some fancier ones (_cough, cough Warp_).
 You may not get full functionality of your fancy terminal emulator.
 In such cases, the `fssh -p` command will probably do you best.